 Boat Noodle Soup

 Thai boat noodle soup is a less popular choice among foreigners but widespread among locals.
-The name comes from the fact that it was originally offered from boats at Bangkok canals.
+The name comes from the fact that it was initially offered from boats at Bangkok canals.

 Noodles boil in meat broth flavored with typical local spices.
 The dish also includes chunks of preferred meat, pork or beef, pickled bean curd, dark soy sauce, and meatballs, among other herbs and spices.